jasonmb626/mySetups/LinuxDev/Ubuntu22.04_Setup.md

 From a fresh Ubuntu 22.04 installation, updated, username dev

-## If using VMWare, have it mount shared folders
+## If Virtual Machine, have it mount shared folders

 ```sh
 mkdir /home/dev/host